 prevalent.
 North Carolina ranks 13th in the nation for obesity and 18th and 11th highest for diabetes and hypertension, respectively.

 Through direct education programs, policy, systems, and environmental (PSE) change initiatives, and social marketing campaigns, Steps to Health is making a positive difference in the lives of limited resource individuals and families across North Carolina, and North Carolinians at large.

-The Steps to Health SNAP-Ed program is funded by the United States Department of Agriculture – Food and Nutrition Service and works in collaboration with the NC Department of Health and Human Services, Division of Social Services.
+The Steps to Health SNAP-Ed program is funded by the United States Department of Agriculture – Food and Nutrition Service and works in collaboration with the NC Department of Health and Human Services, Division of Child and Family Well-Being.

 In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity.

 Program information may be made available in languages other than English.
 Persons with disabilities who require alternative means of communication to obtain program information (e.g., Braille, large print, audiotape, American Sign Language), should contact the responsible state or local agency that administers the program or USDA’s TARGET Center at (202) 720-2600 (voice and TTY) or contact USDA through the Federal Relay Service at (800) 877-8339.